Azure/bicep/README.md

 If you have an existing ARM Template or set of resources that you would like to convert to `.bicep` format, see [Decompiling an ARM Template](./docs/decompiling.md).

+Full details of how the bicep language works can be found in the [Bicep documentation](https://github.com/Azure/bicep/tree/main/docs) and there is a rich library of [examples](https://github.com/Azure/bicep/tree/main/docs/examples) to help you get a jumpstart.

 ## How does Bicep work?

 First, author your Bicep code using the Bicep language service as part of the [Bicep VS Code extension](./docs/installing.md#bicep-vs-code-extension)